GMafra/python_API/README.txt

 POST http://hostname/elb/{elbName} - Attach an EC2 Instance to the elb specified DELETE http://hostname/elb/{elbName} - Dettach an EC2 Instance from the elb specified

+The API is being served with Apache Web Server